DMSC-Instrument-Data/MDSpaceFillingPrototype/docs/MDSpaceDesign.md

 ```
 This additional steps for restoring coordinates takes less than 15% of sorting time only.
 In this approach we should
 change only the algorithms, which are related to the changing of the tree structure, concretely: appending new events
 and build the workspace, this are only a few functions.
 All other functionality would not be involved.
+Also
+we can even leave a possibility to use the old version of structure without any changes and algorithms and add indexing
+as an option: we should use an index not longer than coordinates storage in this case.

 ### Access to the global box.
 We can consider the one global box (hardcoded or global variable) big enough for any instrument or coordinates in any